wikiteams/emergent-task-allocation/README.md

 ![Fitness function](https://dl.dropboxusercontent.com/u/103068909/eval-function.png "Fitness function")

 Utility function considers lowest experience in a single skill plus _1/20_ part of an average experience in all the skills.
-It makes for avoid bais in a situation when have some skill in which he is very weak but couple of more skills in he is very advanced.
+It makes for avoid bais in a situation when have some skill in which he is very weak but couple of more skills in which he/she is very advanced.

 ### Resetting